Shrinking Workbook Size

 • Use PowerPivot and PowerQuery.
 If you are using Excel 2010 or a later version and you are using Excel to process large amounts of data, consider reworking your worksheets to rely on the newer PowerPivot or PowerQuery tools.
 These have proven to be not only very powerful, but also very fast in processing large amounts of data.

-If your cacluation times are still quite long, you may want to consider turning off automatic recalculation and only manually recalculate when you are ready to expend the time necessary to do so.
+If your calculation times are still quite long, you may want to consider turning off automatic recalculation and only manually recalculate when you are ready to expend the time necessary to do so.
 You can turn off automatic calculation using the techniques discussed in this tip:

 https://excelribbon.tips.net/T009999

 ExcelTips is your source for cost-effective Microsoft Excel training.
-This tip (6792) applies to Microsoft Excel 2007, 2010, 2013, and 2016.
+This tip (6792) applies to Microsoft Excel 2007, 2010, 2013, 2016, 2019, Excel in Microsoft 365, and 2021.

 Author Bio